jamonholmgren/ProMotion/README.md

 ## Help

-If you need help, feel free to ping me on twitter @jamonholmgren or email jamon@clearsightstudio.com, or open a ticket on GitHub.
+If you need help, feel free to ping me on twitter @jamonholmgren or open a ticket on GitHub.
+Opening a ticket is usually the best and we respond to those pretty quickly.

 ## Contributing

-I'm really looking for feedback.
+I'm very open to ideas.
 Tweet me with your ideas or open a ticket (I don't mind!) and let's discuss.

 ### Submitting a Pull Request